MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/purpose.md

 ---
 title: Purpose - Common Data Model | Microsoft Docs
-description: Reference for CdmPurposeDefinition.
+description: API reference for CdmPurposeDefinition.
 author: jinichu
 ms.service: common-data-model
-ms.reviewer:
+ms.reviewer: deonhe
 ms.topic: article
 ms.date: 10/18/2019
-ms.author: jinichu
+ms.author: jibyun
 ---

 # Purpose

-A purpose provides an attribute with what it does for an entity *(e.g. SortedBy, NamedBy)*.
+A purpose provides an attribute with what it does for an entity, for example *SortedBy* or *NamedBy*.

 ```